 As we roll into Q4 I’m also paying way more attention to Design Crush’s profitability for the year.
 FreshBook‘s dashboard makes it plain as day where things stand so I can take a look at where I can improve or what’s going exceptionally well.
 Reporting takes care of calculating profit and loss statements and the other small business financial reports that I’ll need come tax time without giving me a panic attack.
 The numbers are all in one place and my accountant can put the Advil back in the medicine cabinet.

 Reports features: clear breakdown of spending, filtered custom reports, summary of outstanding revenue, profit and loss report, expense report, invoice details report, the ability to download reports to Excel

 Our final FreshBooks post will be in January, when I’ll spill my guts about how this past year has really gone financially.
 If you have any questions about FreshBooks I’d love to try and help get answers for you from their award-winning rockstars in customer service.
 In the meantime, you can sign up for a free monthlong trial right here!

 This post sponsored by FreshBooks.
 All words and opinions are my own, as always.
-Thank you for supporting the brands that help keep Design Crush creating fresh content!Posted In behind the scenes, living, office, sponsored post
+Thank you for supporting the brands that help keep Design Crush creating fresh content!Posted In behind the scenes, living, my life, office, sponsored post